 RIP: Major procedures, HELLO: Subtle improvements

-We all have and still do live on Zoom, so let's not kid ourselves; when we are communicating, we rarely look at our colleagues.
+We've all lived and still live on Zoom, so let's not kid ourselves; when we're communicating, we rarely look at our colleagues.
 Our eyes are riveted on our own #coupable reflection.
-As a result, we are more aware of our appearance, leading many of us who would have never even thought about the needle to think... "maybe a little here or something there".
-Combine that with celebrity confessionals - AKA many celebrities finally admitting they do natural work - and the rise of subtle surgical procedures that give great results with no downtime, and you yourself have a recipe for a subtle enhancement boom in 2023.
+As a result, we're more conscious of our appearance, leading many of us who'd never even thought about the needle to think? "maybe a little here or something there".
+Combine that with celebrity confessionals?
+AKA many celebrities finally admitting they do a natural job? and the rise of subtle surgical procedures that give excellent results with no downtime, and you yourself have a recipe for a boom in subtle enhancements in 2023.

 The truth/irony is that the world is favoring a much more natural atmosphere, and this is even reflected in surgical trends.
 We will begin to see more laser and non-surgical facelifts, as well as micro fillers and baby botox replacing overfilled lips and traditional facelifts.

 Our only advice?
 Whatever type of procedure you decide to explore, ask if you are doing it yourself.
 If it empowers you and fuels your self-confidence, then we support it 100 %.
 Just be aware that many of these new trending procedures are temporary and require maintenance.

 What trends do you think will die in 2023?
 Let us know in the comments below.

 Rate this article